benjaminhyw/rails-online-shop/README.md

   *  Edit/Delete/etc. links should not be visible to a regular user.
 * Have a responsive layout and make it mobile friendly.
 * Include flash error messages :heavy_check_mark:
-* Include flash error success messages
+* Include flash success messages